HenrikWarf/dataform-pipelines-training/labs/llm_at_scale_bigquery_dataform/readme.md

 **Enter information into dataform.json.**

+!! dataform.json has been deprecated in Dataform core 3.0.
+Please use workflow_settings.yaml instead. !! (see instructions below)

 The dataform.json file configures basic settings required to compile your Dataform project:

 * warehouse: must be set to bigquery